-Invariably joinery and floorboards will be disturbed when upgrading a heating system, so employ a skilled joiner to work alongside your heating engineer.
+Tip: Period home owners should note that joinery and floorboards will be disturbed when upgrading a heating system, so it’s worthwhile employing a skilled joiner to work alongside your heating engineer.
 Boards above fragile ceilings or those that may have to be taken up again in the future are best fixed with screws.
 Avoid notching the tops of joists to fit new pipes or cables, as this will weaken the floor structure.

 Wireless technology is increasingly used for control systems and saves the need to run cables.
 Where cables or pipes do need to be run, carefully plan their route to minimise disturbance.
-Redundant chimney flues can be a good path from the top to the bottom of a building.
+Redundant chimney flues can be a good path from the top to the bottom of an old building.

 Central heating dos and don'ts

-It is vital to get the size right – calculate the output you need in BTUs (British Thermal Units) using the online calculator at The Radiator Company.
+It is vital to get the size of radiators right – calculate the output you need in BTUs (British Thermal Units) using an online calculator like this from The Radiator Company.
 A heating engineer can also work this out for you.

-For the most authentic look, invest in original radiators that have been restored and updated to work alongside modern heating systems.
+Original radiators that have been restored and updated to work alongside modern heating systems are also an option.
 Buying non-reconditioned models from a salvage yard or at auction might seem budget-conscious, but do find out refurbishment costs before investing.

-Old cast-iron radiators can still be used but are best not disturbed during renovation work.
+If your home has old cast-iron radiators, these can still be used but are best not disturbed during renovation work.
 Flush out debris with a garden hose.
 Areas of rust may indicate leaks, but it is always worth a pressure test to ensure there isn’t a problem.

 Bear in mind that the connections between modern pipework and old radiators may be of different sizes.

-The ultimate cosy centrepiece for a room, a woodburning or multi-fuel stove is also a highly efficient way of heating a space.
-While the majority of heat from an open fire disappears straight up the chimney, stoves are sealed and designed to burn fuel as efficiently as possible.
+The ultimate cosy centrepiece for a room, a wood-burning or multi-fuel stove is also a highly efficient way of heating a space.
+While the majority of heat from an open fire disappears up the chimney, stoves are sealed and designed to burn fuel as efficiently as possible.

 Ranging from freestanding appliances positioned in the corner of a room to those designed to sit within traditional fire surrounds, stoves are a flexible choice, too.
 They are mainly available in cast iron or steel, and can be enamelled with a coloured finish.